What Does Life Look Like in an At-Home Drug Rehab Program?

 Gain and Practice Actionable Skills and Tools From Day One

 Having a dedicated sober companion paired with the ability to gain actionable recovery skills and tools from day one of treatment are two of the most important factors differentiating at-home rehab from inpatient and outpatient rehab.
-But that still doesn’t clarify what the day-to-day life of someone in at-home rehab may look like.
+But it can be useful to envision what the day-to-day life of someone in at-home rehab may look like when trying to decide if it’s the right option.

 Again, daily life is going to look a little different for every at-home rehab participant because the schedule is fully customized around each individual’s needs, goals, and routine.
 However, here’s what life may hypothetically look like for the four groups of program participants we most commonly help:

-Life in At-Home Rehab for a Working Participant
+Life in an At-Home Rehab Program for a Working Professional

 Carl is the Vice President of Operations at a global enterprise in the energy industry.
 He travels four to five days a week for his job, often across the nation and sometimes across the globe.
 Because of his intense travel schedule, Carl began turning to prescription drugs to help him sleep through overnight flights and to stay alert during board meetings or while catching up on work at night.
 At first, he only took the pills as needed but soon realized he felt better the more he took, even when he didn’t need them.

-When he returned home on the weekends, he’d overmedicate, blacking out until he had to fly out on Monday morning.
+When he returned home on the weekends, he gradually began to overmedicate to the point of blacking out until he had to fly out on Monday morning.
 He’d then overmedicate on stimulants to catch up on the work he’d ignored over the weekend.
 At that point, he began taking so many pills that his prescriptions would run out within days, and he had to seek out illicit substances to fall asleep or stay awake.
 The people closest to Carl began noticing that he wasn’t the same person when he returned home to Chicago during his weekends.
 He no longer had time for them or called in between flights while he was on the road.

 Carl’s best friend, Lewis, showed up unannounced to his high-rise condo one weekend.
 Carl refused to let him in, but his friend recognized that the light was gone from Carl’s eyes, and he caught a glimpse of the bags of pills on the kitchen table.
 Lewis called Carl’s parents and a couple of close friends he knew he could trust and explained his suspicions.
 At that point, they decided to stage an intervention, but when they confronted Carl, he denied having a problem and walked out.

 It wasn’t until TSA confiscated a bag of illegal pills and Carl narrowly avoided arrest that he realized he needed help.
 As soon as he returned home, he called Lewis and his parents and explained why he’d been so distant.
-They were relieved to hear from him, but he told them he was afraid to enter a treatment program.
-If he lost his job because he had to go off to a two- or three-month treatment program, he was worried he’d only spiral deeper into his addiction afterward.
-That’s when they told him about the option of at-home addiction treatment, and the more he looked into it, the more hope he found.
+They were relieved to hear from him, but he wouldn’t be able to enter a treatment program, and they were afraid he’d lose his job if they found out, causing him to spiral deeper into his addiction.
+As a family, they decided to sit down and explore some creative options for addressing Carl’s issues.
+In their research, they discovered the option of at-home addiction treatment, and the more they looked into it, the more hope they found.

 After being admitted into an at-home addiction program, Carl was paired with a dedicated CRA with the flexibility to travel alongside Carl.
 Introducing her as his personal assistant, she remained by Carl’s side during business trips, plane rides, and meetings.
 Initially, the goal was to get him to the point where he only took medication as prescribed.
 His CRA, Tina, helped him balance work responsibilities, travel schedules, detox, treatment milestones, and therapy appointments while gaining new coping skills.
 After a month, Carl was back to the baseline of only taking his prescription medication as needed.
 Because CRAs prioritize privacy and confidentiality first and foremost, nobody ever suspected Carl was working through addiction treatment, but they did notice his improved productivity and more positive, focused outlook.